Gastrotheca andaquiensis: Description

 Gastrotheca andaquiensis is a large member of its genus with a snout–vent length of 77 mm.
 The head has a rounded snout, a slightly projecting upper lip, a large pit below each nostril, and bluntly-pointed horn-like appendages above the eyes.
 The tympani are ovoid and prominent.
 The body is robust, with granular skin and a mixture of larger and smaller granules.
 There is a deeply-sunk slit opening in the scapular region of the back leading into a brood pouch.
 There are spines on the heels and both fingers and toes are equipped with adhesive discs.
 In general, males are brown and females are green, but there is considerable variation between individuals, and a part-grown male has been observed which was pale green suffused with bronze.
 The irises are pale green, the tongue and interior of the mouth are blue, and the discs on fingers and toes are jade green.

 Distribution and habitat

 Gastrotheca andaquiensis is endemic to Colombia and Ecuador on the eastern foothills of the Andes.
 It is an arboreal frog occurring in cloud forest in foliage near water where there are trees with plenty of epiphytic growth.
-Its altitudinal range is between about 1100 and 2000 m.
+Its altitudinal range is between about 1000 and 2000 m.

+The frog's known range overlaps that of several protected parks in both countries: Reserva Ecológica Cayambe-Coca, Reserva Ecológica Antisana, Parque Nacional Sumaco Napo-Galeras, Parque Nacional Llanganates, Parque Nacional Sangay, and Parque Nacional Natural Cueva de los Guacheros.